mk-fg/sht-sensor/README.md

 sure to check up-to-date docs on these.

-For both the tool and module, also be sure to check/specify correct voltage (default is '3.5V') that the sensor is connected to:
+For both the tool and module, also be sure to check/specify correct voltage (default is '3.5V', value is from the datasheet table, not free-form!) that the sensor's VDD pin is connected to:

 	% sht --voltage=5V --temperature 21 17
 	25.08

-This voltage value is used to pick coefficient (as presented in datasheet table) for temperature calculation, and incorrect setting here should result in incorrect output values (all of them, as RH also has T in its formula).
+This voltage value is used to pick coefficient (as presented in datasheet table) for temperature calculation, and incorrect setting here should result in less precise output values (these values add/subtract 0.1th of degree, while sensor's typical precision is +/- 0.4 degree, so mostly irrelevant).

 If you're using non-SHT1x/SHT7x, but a similar sensor (e.g. some later model), it might be a good idea to look at the Sht class in the code and make sure all